Close

 Our speakers

 The course is taught by international leaders in the treatment and management of mass casualty burns, including co-authors of the WHO Recommendations for Burns Care in Mass Casualty Incidents.
-Our speakers are experienced presenters and facilitators who have had first-hand experience responding to some of the most severe mass casualty burns incidents in recent years, including:
+Our speakers have had first-hand experience responding to some of the most severe mass casualty burns incidents in recent years.